cryptocopycats/programming-cryptokitties/README.md

 ## Build Your Own CryptoKitties Genome Genes Reader

-Let's automate the look up the 5-bit chunk to trait mapping and code add a first genome genes reader.
+Let's automate the look up of the 5-bit chunk to trait mapping and code a genes reader that deciphers the genome.

 Let's (re)use the [copycats library / gem](https://github.com/cryptocopycats/copycats)